MiningMath

 Mandatory Field Types and their meanings

 1. Coordinates X, Y, and Z refer to your geo-referenced information.
-The same applies to Index X, Index Y, and Index Z, which requires a column for each one of the 3D axes.

 2. Average refers to any variable that could be controlled by means of minimums and maximums considering its average: grades, haulage distance, and other variables.